 This never before told perspective will be at the heart of the Proffer produced documentary.
 The film will enlighten and inform Elvis fans throughout the world with a behind the scenes look at this seminal moment of pop music media history.

-Before the Book becomes available to the general public through traditional retail outlets, the book and and other never before available items are being offered through Elvis fan clubs worldwide.
+Before the Book becomes available to the general public through traditional retail outlets, it and and other never before available items, will be offered through Elvis fan clubs worldwide.
 A promoted, direct to fan campaign through www.shopelvis.com, press and media is happening now.

 Here is an interview with Steve Binder in Rolling Stone magazine which also embeds 3 minutes of the Proffer produced mini documentary of Priscilla Presley and Steve Binder visiting the site of the NBC Studios speaking about Elvis and the making of the Special. https://www.rollingstone.com/music/music-news/revisiting-elvis-presleys-68-comeback-special-with-its-director-706220/.

-The full 20 minute piece was seen on 1982 theater screens around the world as part of the worldwide Fathom theatrical event.
+The full 20 minute piece was seen on 2382 theater screens around the world, as part of the global Fathom theatrical event.